georgeshafik/SpringAngularTasksApplication/README.md

 }

-Proxy files is reference in the package.json npm start command
+Proxy config file is referenced in the package.json which is trigger on execution of npm start command

     "start": "ng serve --proxy-config proxy-conf.json",